argonjs/design-tools/_aframe/part09.md

     </ar-scene>
 {% endhighlight %}

-In the `<ar-scene>` tag above, the `desiredreality`component points again to the panorama reality file.
-In this case there are multiple panorama components instead of one.
+In the `<ar-scene>` tag above, the `desiredreality` component points again to the panorama reality file.
+But in this case there are four panorama components instead of one.
 The name extension (after the `__`) becomes the identifier for that panorama. (aqui is the Georgia Aquarium; cent is Centennial Olympic Park; high is the High Museum; pied is Piedmont Park – all in Atlanta, Georgia.)

+The following section of the code creates the menu that switches between the four panoramas and associates a click event handler with each of the four panoramas:

 {% highlight html %}